 The story is also practically non-existent, most likely confined to the game’s manual; a regular occurrence at this time, when the emphasis on story in video games was a rarity.
 It involves a knight called Sword Master out to slay the evil duo of a demon and a wizard, which he apparently summoned.
 So not only is it very half-hearted, but it’s also very typical of the kind of story most video games would utilize; only in this game, there isn’t a princess seemingly being taken from one castle to the next.

 Originality – 0/10

 As well as this game being very boring, it’s also very unimaginative too.
 Although console gaming was still in a primitive form and had yet to evolve into the highly standardized industry it is today, far better games than this had already been developed before on the NES or Famicom, and as I’ve thoroughly outlined, this title failed to deliver the same kind of classic gaming experience synonymous with other NES games.

 To summarize, Sword Master is a classic example of developers creating a game haphazardly, and failing in almost every aspect imaginable.
-Activision has since gone on to publish much greater games than this, but things started out primitively upon heir breakaway from Atari, and this game is a prominent example of which.
+Activision has since gone on to publish much greater games than this, but things started out primitively upon their breakaway from Atari, and this game is a prominent example of this.